History of Kosovo in Timeline

 After Kosovo-wide elections in October 2004, the LDK and AAK formed a new governing coalition that did not include PDK and Ora.

-2004: UNESCO recognises Visoki Dečani monastery
+2004: UNESCO recognised the Visoki Dečani monastery as World Heritage Site

 In 2004, UNESCO recognised the Visoki Dečani monastery as a World Heritage Site for its outstanding universal value.